An evolving project

-- To develop and execute a viable ‘Awareness Educational Programme’ based around skills employed in the making and the installation of the sculpture.
+- To develop and execute a viable ‘Awareness Educational Programme’ based around skills employed in the making of the project and its ongoing operation

-- To liaise with educational and other establishments, e.g. the National Maritime Museum Cornwall, The Falmouth Art Gallery, Cornwall College, University of Falmouth, the Cornish Oyster Fishing Industry and World Oyster Society in the development of relevant educational initiatives across different age ranges, aimed at raising awareness of the marine environment and Ostrea Edulis, the native oyster – in particular, The Protected Designation of Origin, ‘Fal Oyster’.
+- To liaise with educational and other establishments, e.g. the National Maritime Museum Cornwall, The Falmouth Art Gallery, Cornwall College, University of Falmouth, the Oyster Fishing Community and World Oyster Society in the development of relevant educational initiatives across different age ranges, aimed at raising awareness of the marine environment and Ostrea Edulis, the native oyster – in particular, The Protected Designation of Origin, ‘Fal Oyster’

-- Educational workshops specific to The Oyster Sculpture as a focal point:
+- Educational workshops specific to The Oyster project as a focal point:

-- Showcasing to visitors the real Cornwall marine environment, including tides etc
+- Showcasing to visitors the real Cornwall marine environment, including the influence of tides etc

 - Showing how art and engineering can work together in collaboration for the public good

-- Bringing together groups from within the county and beyond, to learn about the sculpture and the educational projects, including delivering curriculum-based work, plays and songs etc
+- Bringing together groups from within the county and beyond, to learn specifically about oysters – the part they play creating and maintaining a healthy marine habitat

 - Helping support, promote and participate in the Falmouth Oyster Festival

 - Establish an oyster hatchery project for educational and research purposes

 A Cornish Icon